Cookie Statement and Opt out choices

 Our use of such technologies fall into the following general categories:

-• Strictly necessary – these are cookies, web beacons or other similar technologies that are required for the operation of our Sites.
-They include, for example, technologies that enable you to log into secure areas of our Sites, use a shopping cart, or make use of e-billing services.
+• Strictly necessary - These are cookies, web beacons or other similar technologies that are required for the operation of our Online and Mobile Resources.
+They include, for example, technologies that enable you to log into secure areas of our Online and Mobile Resources, use a shopping cart, or make use of e-billing services.

-• Analytical/performance – They allow us to recognize and count the number of visitors to our Sites and to see how visitors move around our Sites.
-This helps us to improve the way our Sites work, for example, by ensuring that users are finding what they are looking for easily.
+• Analytical/performance - They allow us to recognize and count the number of visitors to our Online and Mobile Resources and to see how visitors move around our digital properties.
+This helps us to improve the way our Online and Mobile Resources work, for example, by ensuring that users are finding what they are looking for easily.

-• Functionality– These are used to recognize you when you return to our Sites, which enables us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).
+• Functionality - These are used to recognize you when you return to our Online and Mobile Resources, which enables us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

-• Advertising or targeting-related– These technologies record your visit to the Sites, the pages you have visited and the links you have followed.
-We will use this information to make our Sites and the advertising displayed on them more relevant to your interests.
-We may repurpose or retarget the information we gather about you, We may also share this information with our advertisers, lead buyers, and with third parties for advertising and retargeting purposes.
+• Advertising or targeting-related - These technologies record your visit to the Online and Mobile Resources, the pages you have visited, including third party digital properties, and the links you have followed.
+We will use this information to make our Online and Mobile Resources and the advertising displayed on them more relevant to your interests.
+We may repurpose or retarget the information we gather about you.
+We may also Sell or Share (as those terms are defined under the California Consumer Privacy Act (CCPA) and other similar privacy laws) this information with our advertisers, lead buyers, and with third parties for advertising and retargeting purposes.

 You can find more information about the individual cookies, web beacons and similar technologies and the purposes for which we use them below.
-This list is not exhaustive, but it is intended to illustrate the primary reasons for certain types of cookies set by Slashdot Media or third parties on our Sites.
+This list is not exhaustive, but it is intended to illustrate the primary reasons for certain types of cookies set by Slashdot Media or third parties on our Online and Mobile Resources

 • Pixels - We use pixels, or transparent GIF files, to help manage online advertising.
 These pixels are provided by our ad management partners, including DoubleClick, or other advertising networks and advertisers.
 These files enable our ad management partner to recognize a unique cookie on your Internet browser, which in turn enables us to learn which advertisements bring users to our Sites.
 The information that we collect and share is anonymous and not personally identifiable.
 It does not contain your name, address, telephone number, or email address.
 For more information about DoubleClick, including information about how to opt out of these technologies, go to https://www.google.com/privacy/ads/ or you may also opt out by clicking here.

-• Framing – The Sites may utilize framing and masking techniques to make it appear that the user is still a Site when the user is actually on a third party website.
+• Framing -The Sites may utilize framing and masking techniques to make it appear that the user is still on a Online and Mobile Resources when the user is actually on a third party website.
 We also have co-branding relationships with certain partners, such as at deals.slashdot.org.
-In these relationships, you will find our service platform on our partner’s page.
+In these relationships, you will find our service platform on our partner's page.
 In this situation, both parties are collecting your data and both privacy policies govern the data collected.
 We will not share your data with our partner or other third parties without your consent in these and other relationships, nor do our partners share your data with us without your consent.
-We encourage you to be aware when you leave our Sites and to read the privacy policies of each and every website that collects personally identifiable information from you.
+We encourage you to be aware when you leave our Online and Mobile Resources and to read the privacy policies of each and every website that collects personally identifiable information from you.

-• Browser and Flash Cookies– We may use browser and Flash cookies, local Storage, or other similar technologies from time to time on the Sites.
-A “browser” or “HTTP” cookie is a unique text file that may be used for data analysis, and enables a web site to tailor information presented to a user based on a user’s browsing program.
-We may use browser cookies to personalize a user’s pages at a Site or Sites, to remember a user when the user registers for products or services, for fraud prevention, or to track visits to a Site or across our Sites.
-We also may use Flash cookies, to store your preferences or display content based upon what you view on our Sites to personalize your visit.
+• Browser and Flash Cookies - We may use browser and Flash cookies, local Storage, or other similar technologies from time to time on the Sites.
+A “browser” or “HTTP” cookie is a unique text file that may be used for data analysis, and enables a web site to tailor information presented to a user based on a user's browsing program.
+We may use browser cookies to personalize a user's pages at Online and Mobile Resources or Sites, to remember a user when the user registers for products or services, for fraud prevention, or to track visits to Online and Mobile Resources or across our digital properties.
+We also may use Flash cookies, to store your preferences or display content based upon what you view on our Online and Mobile Resources to personalize your visit.
 Third parties with whom we partner to provide certain features on our Sites or to display advertising based upon your web browsing activity may also use Flash cookies to collect and store information.
 Flash cookies are different from “browser” cookies because of the amount of, type of, and how data is stored.
 Cookie management tools provided by your browser will not remove Flash cookies.
-To learn how to manage privacy and storage settings for Flash cookies, including how to delete Flash cookies, click here for additional information: https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html#117118.
-See Sections 3 and 4 below for more on how to disable cookies, web beacons and other tracking technologies.
+To learn how to manage privacy and storage settings for Flash cookies, including how to delete Flash cookies, click here for additional information: https://www.macromedia.com/support/documentation/ See Sections 3 and 4 below for more on how to disable cookies, web beacons and other tracking technologies

-• Ads – The ads appearing on the Sites may be delivered to visitors by third parties, such as Google.
-The third party advertising technology that we use on the Sites uses information derived from a user’s visits to the Sites to target advertising within the Sites.
-In addition, our advertisers may use other third party advertising technology to target advertising on the Sites.
-In the course of serving advertisements to the Sites, our partners may place or recognize a unique cookie on a user’s browser.
-Information about users’ visits to the Sites, such as the number of times users have viewed an ad (but not users’ names or addresses), are used to serve ads to visitors.
-The use of cookies enables our partners to serve ads to users based on such user’s visit to our Sites and other sites on the Internet.
-As with other cookies, and consistent with our policy on cookies stated above, the user may block or delete such cookies from the user’s drive or memory.
-For more information about Google, Google’s use of cookies, and how to “opt out” of Google’s email/information lists, please click see here and here.
+• Ads - The ads appearing on the Online and Mobile Resources may be delivered to visitors by third parties, such as Google.
+The third party advertising technology that we use on the Online and Mobile Resources uses information derived from a user's visits to the Sites to target advertising within the Sites.
+In addition, our advertisers may use other third party advertising technology to target advertise on the Online and Mobile Resources.
+In the course of serving advertisements to the Sites, our partners may place or recognize a unique cookie on a user's browser.
+Information about users' visits to the Online and Mobile Resource, such as the number of times users have viewed an ad (but not users' names or addresses), are used to serve ads to visitors.
+The use of cookies enables our partners to serve ads to users based on such user's visit to our Online and Mobile Resources and other sites on the Internet.
+As with other cookies, and consistent with our policy on cookies stated above, the user may block or delete such cookies from the user's drive or memory.
+For more information about Google, Google's use of cookies, and how to “opt out” of Google's email/information lists, please click see here and here.
 As noted in the Web Beacon discussion above, users also can opt-out of receiving these types of targeted network advertisements from many advertising networks as detailed below.
 Please note this does not opt you out of being served advertising.
 You will continue to receive generic ads.

 There are a number of ways you can manage what Analytical/performance, Functionality and Advertising/targeting-related cookies are set on your Device.
 Strictly necessary cookies, however, cannot be disabled.
 You may also be required to re-enter your password more frequently during your browsing session.
-The first time you visit any of our Sites you will see an overlay which explains that by continuing to browse the relevant Site or clicking “I Agree” you are deemed to give your consent to use these cookies as described in this Privacy Policy.
+The first time you visit any of our Online and Mobile Resources you will see an overlay which explains your options.
+Depending upon the jurisdiction where you reside, you may be deemed to have accepted cookies by continuing to browse the relevant Site or you may be required to accept certain cookies.

 4. Can I withdraw my consent?

 Once you have given us your consent to the use of cookies, we store a cookie on your computer or device to remember this for next time.
 Your consent will expire periodically.
-If you wish to withdraw your consent at any time, you will need to delete your cookies using your internet browser settings, or if you are in the European Union, you will have the option to use our Consent Management Provider[Cookie Preference Tool – Change this to whatever you are calling the pop-up box for cookies], as described below.
+If you wish to withdraw your consent at any time, you will need to delete your cookies using your internet browser settings, or you may have the option to use our cookie preference tool and visit the Consent Management Provider, as described below.

-5. EU Users: How can I exercise my cookie preferences?
+5. How can I exercise my cookie preferences?

 You can exercise your cookie preferences by visiting the Consent Management Provider.
-This functionality is available to users in the EU only.
-For further information about deleting or blocking cookies, please visit: https://cookiepedia.co.uk/how-to-manage-cookies or https://www.aboutcookies.org/how-to-delete-cookies/ or as otherwise provided in this Cookie Statement.
+For further information about deleting or blocking cookies, please visit: https://cookiepedia.co.uk/ or https://www.aboutcookies.org/how-to-delete-cookies/ or as otherwise provided in this Cookie Statement.

 6. Disabling cookies, web beacons and other tracking technologies.

 • Cookies and opt-out choices statement.
-On some of our Sites you can set your preferences on how we, and third parties, use cookies on your Device.
-Please see our [Cookies and opt-out choices statement] at the bottom of every screen of our Site.
+On some of our Online and Mobile Resources you can set your preferences on how we, and third parties, use cookies on your Device.
+Please see our [Cookies and opt-out choices statement] at the bottom of every screen of our Online and Mobile Resources.

 Matomo analytics solution on our sites.
 You can opt out of Matomo tracking by using our Cookie Preference Manager.
 If the browser opt-out widget says you are not being tracked it means that we are honoring your browser's Do Not Track setting.
 You may choose not to have a unique web analytics cookie identification number assigned to your computer to avoid the aggregation and analysis of data collected on this website.
 To make that choice, please go to our Cookie Preference Manager to receive an opt-out cookie.